-Form of assessment Essay (about 20 pages) on a chosen seminar topic Lecturer/Person in charge Lecturer of dogmatic theory at the Theological Institute, PD Dr. Lämmlin Duration of module 1 semester Offering Spring semester Language German Range of application Mannheim Master in Management
+Form of assessment Essay (about 20 pages) on a chosen seminar topic,

+or seminar presentation including written

+documentation and oral examination

+Lecturer/Person in charge Lecturer of dogmatic theory at the Theological

+Institute, Prof. Dr. Lämmlin

+Duration of module 1 semester

+Offering Spring semester

+Language German

+Range of application Mannheim Master in Management